Remembering Chris Davolos

 We did life together…

 Every man needs a “Barnabas” as a friend.
 Chris was a great friend with whom many “guy things” together.
 We enjoyed hanging out together and doing life together.
 We would run or bike together on many weekends.
-We would golf together on occasion or just watch a ball game on TV.
-Chris and I also sat on committees at church, studied the Bible together, and participated in small groups.
-We also talked through many issues.
-We genuinely enjoyed each other’s company and grew closer as we spent more time together.
+Chris and I would occasionally golf together or just watch a ball game on TV.
+We also sat on committees at church, studied the Bible together, and participated in small groups.
+We talked through many issues and genuinely enjoyed each other’s company.
+As we grew closer, we spent more time together.

 …but we also disagreed like Paul and Barnabas.